Propylene glycol: Skin and eye contact

-Propylene glycol may be non-irritating to the skin, see section Allergic Reaction below for details on allergic reactions.
-Undiluted propylene glycol is minimally irritating to the eye, producing slight transient conjunctivitis; the eye recovers after the exposure is removed.
-A 2018 human volunteer study found that 10 male and female subjects undergoing 4 hours exposures to concentrations of up to 442 mg/m3 and 30 minutes exposures to concentrations of up to 871 mg/m3 in combination with moderate exercise did not show pulmonary function deficits, or signs of ocular irritation, with only slight symptoms of respiratory irritation reported.
+Inhalation

 Inhalation of propylene glycol vapors appears to present no significant hazard in ordinary applications.
 Due to the lack of chronic inhalation data, it is recommended that propylene glycol not be used in inhalation applications such as theatrical productions, or antifreeze solutions for emergency eye wash stations.
 Recently, propylene glycol (commonly alongside glycerol) has been included as a carrier for nicotine and other additives in e-cigarette liquids, the use of which presents a novel form of exposure.
 The potential hazards of chronic inhalation of propylene glycol or the latter substance as a whole are as-yet unknown.

 According to a 2010 study, the concentrations of PGEs (counted as the sum of propylene glycol and glycol ethers) in indoor air, particularly bedroom air, has been linked to increased risk of developing numerous respiratory and immune disorders in children, including asthma, hay fever, eczema, and allergies, with increased risk ranging from 50% to 180%.
 This concentration has been linked to use of water-based paints and water-based system cleansers.
 However, the study authors write that glycol ethers and not propylene glycol are the likely culprit.